 Although you can use reliable third-party finance sites for research, you shouldn’t write about topics to which you have limited knowledge or access.
 You might produce erroneous, invalid pieces.

 It’s best to provide first-hand insights.
-For instance, when recommending an app, you should try it out before writing a review.
+For instance, when recommending make an app, you should try it out before writing a review.
 Inject your unique, reliable advice.
 Readers won’t bother reading your articles that contain general information accessible anywhere else.

 Kyle Zien, the director of growth marketing at Felix, also shares that companies like his can’t risk publishing inaccurate information because it deals with pressing matters.
 He says, “Consider your target market.
 A company that operates in serious industries like medicine or finance will put its clients at risk if it spreads misinformation.
 The consequences are grave.
 If you’re unsure about a topic, don’t consider writing about it until you’ve done adequate research.”